 The yimby acronym stands for "Yes, In My Backyard."
 Usually it's written in all capital letters.
-Obviously this makes no sense at all unless you have been following its opposite, the NIMBY trend (Not In My Back Yard) that has become so marked in conversations about LULUs (locally undesirable land uses) around the U.S. OK, we promise not to introduce any more of the silly but useful acronyms now in use in the community development field.
+Obviously this makes no sense at all unless you have been following its opposite, the NIMBY trend (Not In My Back Yard) that has become so marked in conversations about LULUs (locally undesirable land uses) around the U.S. OK, we promise not to introduce any more of the silly but descriptive acronyms now in use in the community development field.

-We would be the first to say that some neighbor outcries against landfills, nightclubs, poorly designed housing developments, big box stores, fast food drive-through lanes, or asphalt plants are well justified, even though proponents of these projects would call their opposition NIMBYs (what the people involved are called).
+We would be the first to say that some neighbor outcries against landfills, problematic nightclubs, poorly designed housing developments, big box stores, fast food drive-through lanes, or asphalt plants are well justified, even though the developers and proponents of these projects would call their opposition NIMBYs (what the people involved are called).

 Sometimes the opposition is more subtle, such as when neighbors come out in force to oppose a housing development for vague reasons that all translate to opposition to a lower income group occupying the same neighborhood.

 Certainly there is no cohesive definition as yet as to what YIMBY really means.
 We will zero in one topic discussed among the groups in vanguard cities for progressivism that self-style as YIMBY groups.
 Our purpose here is not to track the entire trend, but rather to use the concept as a lever for talking about something that really needs to happen quickly in the U.S. if we are to do our part toward alleviating the impacts of centuries of racial inequality and years of ignoring climate change.